koodaamo/jetstream.component/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-You can contribute in many ways:
+You can contribute in many ways, both to Jetstream and/or to this package.
+For help on contributing to Jetstream, please see Jetstream_.

 Types of Contributions
 ----------------------